What is thrombocythemia?

 Your healthcare provider will take your health history and give you a physical exam.
-You may also have tests such as:
+You will also have tests, such as:

 - CBC (complete blood count).
 This test measures the amount of red blood cells, white blood cells, and platelets in your blood.

 - Blood smear.
 This test looks at the blood cells using a microscope.